nadproject/nad/CONTRIBUTING.md

 make version=v0.1.0 build-cli

 # Build a production version for a specific platform
-# Note: You cannot cross-compile using this method because Dnote uses CGO
+# Note: You cannot cross-compile using this method because NAD uses CGO
 # and requires the OS specific headers.
 GOOS=[insert OS] GOARCH=[insert arch] make version=v0.1.0 build-cli
 ```